Lilianada/Lilyslab/Content/essays/why-i-let-my-plants-die.md

 It affected my output of love and care to my plants.
 I saw and watched them wilt one leaf at a time.
 The water in the bottles changed color from clear to yellow and some to green.
 The spirogyra had no mercy too as they made the water filthy.
-Not until writing this, I realised input matters.
+Not until writing this, I realized input matters.
 You can't give what you don't have or what you lack.
 When it became obvious that I lacked love was when my plants started to suffer.
 This isn't just about external love being received, it is also about internal love which is within.
 Do I love myself?
 Do I show enough care to myself?